-During the two decades prior to the evaluation period, the Fund’s Executive Board came to view public pension systems as a potential macro critical issue affecting a country’s fiscal policy and appropriate for the Fund’s multilateral and bilateral surveillance.
-The post-crisis period provided reaffirmation of the Board’s view but with the additional recognition that pension reforms had important equity and distributional implications as well.
+During the two decades prior to the evaluation period, the Fund’s Executive Board came to view public pension systems as a potential macro critical issue affecting a country’s fiscal policy and appropriate for consideration in the Fund’s multilateral and bilateral surveillance.
+The post- financial crisis period provided reaffirmation of the Board’s view but with the additional recognition that pension reforms had important equity and distributional implications as well.
 Equity issues related to pensions were highlighted in a number of Board papers as well as in Fund research.
 Nevertheless, the Board emphasized that detailed advice on pension systems and pension reform as well as equity issues should be seen by Fund staff at most as an area of shared expertise, principally with the World Bank and the OECD, with the Fund’s focus only on how pension systems influence macroeconomic policy.

 The evaluation period witnessed a marked expansion in the Fund’s analysis and focus on pension issues, as reflected particularly in surveillance discussions with country authorities.
-Pension issues also featured in IMF-supported programs over the period due to a confluence of forces—a financial crisis and an aging population—not only in emerging market economies, but also in a few advanced economies (often accompanied by Fund technical assistance).
+Pension issues also featured in IMF-supported programs over the period (often accompanied by Fund technical assistance) due to a confluence of forces—a financial crisis and an aging population—not only in emerging market economies, but also in a few advanced economies.

 The Fund’s principal focus was to assess the financial sustainability of public Defined Benefit pension schemes, and to proffer policy recommendations to address any fiscal vulnerability or risk.
 Occasionally short-term budgetary pressures motivated the Fund’s focus.
 Thus, the Fund’s efforts were principally on the financial constraints underlying social protection, rather than on social protection objectives.
 In considering remedial policies, the Fund was sensitive to the potential distributional or allocative consequences of policies, seeking to address inter- or intra-generational inequities, minimize adverse effects on low-income pensioners, and sustain employment.
 Since Defined Contribution pension schemes do not create explicit fiscal obligations with macro critical consequences, Fund surveillance of DC schemes proved more limited.

 In seeking to ensure the financial sustainability of pension systems, the Fund did not always cover some key social protection issues, such as the extent of coverage or the adequacy of retiree pensions, or the social sustainability of the pension system.
 Often, these issues were seen to be outside the Fund’s traditional mandate and beyond the competency of Fund macroeconomists.
-But the Fund strongly benefited from collaboration with the World Bank and other institutions whenever feasible.
+But the Fund strongly benefitted from collaboration with the World Bank and other institutions whenever feasible.
 On balance, country authorities had positive views on the Fund’s efforts, particularly for its efforts to diagnose and address financial problems, while nevertheless noting the political sensitivity of the issues at stake.

 Introduction